In the Aeroplane Over the Sea (song): Background and composition

 The song, and by extension the album it's from, both references and is inspired by the story of Anne Frank (pictured).
-Lead singer Jeff Mangum had previously read her diary before the album's recording.
+Lead singer Jeff Mangum had read her diary before the album's recording.

 Bandleader Jeff Mangum wrote the song almost instantaneously while staying in Athens, Georgia with fellow Elephant 6 musicians.
 The song was written soon after Mangum became romantically involved with Laura Carter.
 While sitting in the yard of their Athens home, Mangum suddenly announced, "I got a song in my head!" and ran inside the house to play the song for the first time.

 The song makes a brief reference to Anne Frank, who is alluded to throughout the album.
 It is about a young man who realizes that one day he is going to die, and accepts the idea.
 "In the Aeroplane Over the Sea" is one of the more uplifting songs on the album despite having death as the subject material.
 Stewart Mason of AllMusic writes, "'In the Aeroplane Over the Sea' is almost giddy at the thought of eternal rest: 'When we meet on a cloud, I'll be laughing out loud' probably isn't the average train of thought of kid barely in his mid-20s, but it certainly beats one of Kurt Cobain's howls of existential despair."

 The song opens with double-tracked acoustic guitars, whose "chords are full and serene in contrast to the percussive, bare triads" of King of Carrot Flowers, according to Medium's Joel Settlemoir.
 Mangum's vocals are accompanied by acoustic guitars, "fuzz" bass work, a singing saw played by Julian Koster, Scott Spillane's flugelhorn, and minimal percussion.
-The song is in the key of G major, and for the most part follows a simple I-vi-IV-V chord progression.
-It is in the 6/8 time signature and has a A A B1 A B2 A form.
+The song is in the key of G major, and for the most part follows a simple I–vi–IV–V chord progression.
+It is in the 6/8 time signature and has an A–A–B1–A–B2–A form.